fuse-box/fuse-box/docs/quantum.md

 exports.hello = hello;
 ```

 But it will not work if you start playing around with module and exports and start re-assigning values.
 Quantum performs the tree-shaking algorithm on modules that conform to certain standards.
-For example, transplied from es6 to es5.
+For example, transpiled from es6 to es5.

 Quantum doesn't really remove `var hello = function(){}`, it actually leaves it up for UglifyJS to decide, that's why it's important to enable it.